 Our living room has been on quite the journey over the years.
 A never-ending journey that still isn’t complete.
 We edge nearer all the time, but never seem to quite make it!
 Here is our living room makeover progress so far.

 Let’s start at the beginning.
 Back in 2011, when we first purchased our house, the living room looked like this.

 We began work right away, working long days and late into the evening, trying to make a dent in the huge project we had started.
-And wondering what the hell we had gotten ourselves into!
+Also wondering what the hell we had gotten ourselves into!

-But, we got there.
+But we got there.
+Eventually.

 And then we filled it with any random pieces of furniture we could lay our hands on.

 Here it is in all it’s glory with aforementioned random furniture and and a 3D puzzle.
 Are they even still a thing?!

 The cats sometimes used to sit inside that scratch post with their little head poking out and they looked so cute.
 My Mum thought it was hilarious!

 As is blindingly obvious, these photos were taken in my pre-blogging days.
 Nice addition of a boxed-up barbecue and charcoal to complete the look!